relevize/vue-paginate/README.md

 ### Types of paginate links

-`vue-paginate` provides us with three different types of pagination links:
+`vue-paginate-fix` provides us with three different types of pagination links:

 1. Full list of links.
 This is the default behavior, which displays all available page links from page 1 to N.
 2. Simple links.
 It contains only two links: *Previous* and *Next*.